sbt/website/src/tutorial/08-Library-Dependencies.md

 Library dependencies
 --------------------

-This page assumes you've read the earlier Getting Started pages, in particular [.sbt build definition][Basic-Def], [scopes][Scopes], and [more kinds of setting][More-About-Settings].
+This page assumes you've already read the earlier Getting Started pages, in particular [.sbt build definition][Basic-Def], [scopes][Scopes], and [more kinds of setting][More-About-Settings].